Plantlyfe/HOMELAB-/README.md

 ### **Cisco Switch (SW1) Configuration**
 - Accessed the CLI via PuTTY using a Console Connection.
-- Static IP address for configuration.
+- Static IP address configured on Management VLAN for remote SSH Access.
 - VLAN assignments for different roles: Server, Client, Access Point, & Management
 - Trunk ports configured between SW1 and R1 connection as well as Proxmox and SW1 Connections.
 TP-Link Router connection configured as access port.
 - Subinterfaces configured on both Proxmox and R1 to allow VLAN Hopping